-An audit is an investigation conducted by an independent party into a company’s financial report.
-An audit aims to provide assurance (different from a guarantee) that when audits are performed, the financial statements are true and fair according to the relevant financial reporting framework.
-There are typically three types, Financial Audit, Compliance Audit, and Operational Audit.
+An independent party conducts an audit to investigate a company’s financial report.
+The audit aims to provide assurance (different from a guarantee) that the financial statements are true and fair according to the relevant financial reporting framework.
+Typically, there are three types of audits: Financial Audit, Compliance Audit, and Operational Audit.

 Financial Audit

-This is typically the most common type of audit.
-A financial audit is an evaluation of a company’s financial accounts.
-This is designed to assure that the accounts have been prepared properly and that they show a fair representation of the organisation’s financial position.
-This is normally completed by an external independent, audit firm.
+The most common type of audit is typically a financial audit.
+In a financial audit, an audit firm evaluates a company’s financial accounts to assure they have been prepared properly and show a fair representation of the organisation’s financial position.
+An external independent audit firm normally completes this process.

 Compliance Audit

-A compliance audit report is a detailed review of whether your business or organisation is complying with specific regulatory guidelines.
+A compliance audit report conducts a detailed review to determine if your business or organisation complies with specific regulatory guidelines.

 Operational Audit

-This is a review of how your organisation conducts its business.
-The aim of this type of audit is how to improve your organisation’s efficiency and effectiveness.
+This type of audit reviews how your organisation conducts its business.
+The aim is to improve your organisation’s efficiency and effectiveness.

 Is it compulsory to have an audit?

-All companies above a certain size are required by the Compliance Act to have a financial audit (known as a statutory audit).
-However, the following companies must have an audit, irrespective of size:
+The Compliance Act requires all companies above a certain size to undergo a financial audit (known as a statutory audit).
+However, the following companies must undergo an audit, irrespective of size:

-• An authorised insurance company or carrying out insurance market activity
+An authorised insurance company or one carrying out insurance market activity

-• A corporate body and its shares have been traded on a regulated market in a European state.
+A corporate body whose shares have been traded on a regulated market in a European state.

-For periods commencing on or after 1 January 2016, your company is exempt from an audit if you meet two of the following:
+For periods commencing on or after 1 January 2016, your company qualifies for an audit exemption if it meets two of the following criteria:

-• Gross assets of no more than £5.1 million
+Gross assets amount to no more than £5.1 million

 (Source: https://www.gov.uk/audit-exemptions-for-private-limited-companies)